| Newbies Guide | Technical Resources

 The ZF-style 'box from later Fiats (131 etc) will bolt to the Niva engine.
-But it is too long and will need the TC moved backwards (enough to need relocated mounts and body mods) to fit in the Niva.
-It will also need a custom joint between the Fiat ZF-style 'box and TC if it's not the type with a donut output, a custom cross-member (a Fiat one could probably be easily adapted), and some mild cutting of the body for the shifter-lever.
+It can be fitted, but it is longer than the Lada gearbox so will need the TC moved backwards (enough to need relocated mounts and body mods) to fit in the Niva.
+It will also need a custom joint between the Fiat ZF-style gearbox and TC if it's not the type with a donut output, a custom cross-member (a Fiat one could probably be easily adapted), and some mild cutting of the body for the shifter-lever.

 & GUD AG380 air-filter

-The A88 was listed for the Niva 1600 in Australia, but is about 6 mm too short and does not seal up - thus letting unfiltered air bypass the filter!
+The A88 was listed for the Niva 1600 in Australia, but is about 6mm too short and does not seal up - thus letting unfiltered air into your engine!
 Thanks to Joel Menich it no longer is listed, but some shops might still have the old catalogue.
 2009 Update: Repco NZ still sells A88 as a Niva replacement!

 Likewise the GUD AG380 fitted by some in South Africa is too small and also lets in unfiltered air.

 Lada Classic/Riva/Zhiguli saloon steering-arms and wishbones are different.